IJSComplexMatter/dtmm/doc/tutorial.rst

    D65-normalized XYZ tristimulus values.

-this way we defined a new CMF function that converts unity transmission curve to bright white color (We are using D65 illuminant here).
+This way, we defined a new CMF function that converts unity transmission curve to bright white color (We are using D65 illuminant here).

 .. doctest::